Faroe Islands Itinerary Suggestions for 3-9 Days (+Map & Practical Tips)

 One of the nicest things to do is hike Mykinesholmur all the way to Mykines lighthouse.
 This hike brings you past the puffin colony and has incredible views all the way.
 Unfortunately, a big part of the hike was closed when we visited (due to the weather and dangerous conditions), but even then it was worth it.

 Keep in mind that Mykines is an extremely popular place to visit in the Faroe Islands, and Mykines ferry is also the only one of all official ferries that you can (and have to) book in advance.
-Nowadays, there is also a shuttle boat to Mykines, which makes it so much easier to visit!
+Nowadays, there is also a shuttle boat to Mykines, which makes it so much easier to visit this unique place!

 TIP: The easiest way to get to Mykines without having to worry about practicalities is by booking a guided tour to Mykines.
 Most tours include the ferry, hiking fee, a local guide, and a packed lunch.
 Just note that some tours start from Sørvágur harbor, but some tours include transportation from Torshavn as well.